The TAC building and programme belong to YOU, so please make the most of them.

 Sort Code: 80-22-60

-We are a busy, bustling Hall and that’s the way we like it!
+We are a busy, bustling Centre and that’s the way we like it!

-We would like to continue providing a safe, warm and adaptable space for use by all for many years to come.
+We are determined to continue providing a safe, warm, adaptable and useful space for use by all for many generations to come.

-If you would like to help then there are lots of ways to support the Hall:
+If you would like to give your time and skills, then there are lots of ways to make The Ardchattan Centre even more magical and useful:

 – volunteer at our events